-train to refine their maturity in game play, so they can excel under the pressure of regional and international competition.
-They must be exposed to quality playing and training environments which extend their mental, physical, tactical and technical capabilities play, though there must be a proper environment
+Players who are proficient in their soccer skills now train to refine their maturity in game play, so they can excel under the pressure of regional and international competition.
+They must be exposed to quality playing and training environments which extend their mental, physical, tactical and technical capabilities should play regularly in highly competitive matches at the select, semi-professional, professional and international level.
+The season is built on year-round play, though there must be a proper environment with appropriate ratio of training, competition